If you’re staying in San Francisco for the upcoming holidays, you might have some difficulty getting around The City on Muni.

-“Rather than having people pay for service with empty buses, we’re adapting our schedule to meet the needs of our riders,” Rose said.
+“Rather than having people pay for service with half-empty buses, we’re adapting our schedule to meet the needs of our riders,” Rose said.

 Ben Kaufman, a spokesman for the San Francisco Transit Riders Union, questioned the agency’s lack of outreach.